A step-by-step guide to choosing the right software house

 Technical expertise is surely a must but the chance to clearly speak about your needs, communicating what’s good or wrong, and simply “clicking” with the team is also of the essence.
 How does this company work?
 What tools do they use to facilitate communication, to reach a consensus over a project?

 These days, about 80% of IT teams work in SCRUM, therefore daily standups, sprints and a similar understanding of done is a must.
 Your team of developers should be also responsive and not treat email/chat/video calls as a distractor from programming but as an inseparable part of their job.
 Ideally, you should feel like they are working just behind the wall – communicate with each other daily on Slack and address any arising issues, so that you avoid time-wasting and ineffective meetings.

 As you see, budget is not the most important and the first step towards finding the right software house.
 Why?
-Paying the highest price doesn’t guarantee you the highest quality of a service.
+Paying the highest price doesn’t guarantee you the highest quality of service.

 Also, unexpectedly low prices often are too good to be true.
-Seek for a cost-effective solution that ensures good services for an appropriate price.
-Remember to pay attention hidden charges as some agencies may charge extra for such things as document management.
+Seek a cost-effective solution that ensures good services for an appropriate price.
+Remember to pay attention to hidden charges as some agencies may charge extra for such things as document management.